 “Let’s do it to it,” Joe says.
 “Let the game begin.”

-Tyger takes Joe to a spot about 1/3 of a mile down the road
+Tyger takes Joe to a spot about one-third of a mile down the road

-from the Pickle place and leaves him off on the two-lane asphalt
+from the Pickle place, leaving him off on the two-lane asphalt

 “Damn,” Tyger says out loud to fellow invisible forest